alex-UofT/alex-UofT/README.md

 # University of Toronto SCS
 ![](https://learn.utoronto.ca/themes/custom/de_theme/logo.svg)

-Repo to organize my notes from the certificates.
+Repository to organize my notes and homeworks from the certificates.

 ## Certificate in Artificial Intelligence